Hey Siri, it’s time to ‘glow up’

 Siri is here to stay

 And on Tuesday, people will no doubt be a buzz about the latest "iPhone 8X Pro Edition".
-I just hope that during the announcement Craig Federighi, Apple's senior VP of Software Engineering, has a moment where he says, "we've got a few more things to show about Siri."
+I just hope that during the announcement Craig Federighi, Apple's senior VP of software engineering, has a moment where he says, "We've got a few more things to show you about Siri."

 I am excited about all the ways you'll be able to make my life more convenient in the future.
 I just want that future to be now.